statox/blog/src/posts/2021/11/eleventy_secrets.md

 encfs "${PWD}/$SECRET_DIR" "${PWD}/$CLEAR_DIR"
 ```

-This script will be run when I build my site locally so it does the following:
+This script will run when I build my site locally so it does the following:

 - Check that the clear directory is empty.
-If it's not it means that I had already mounted the secret directory so I can skip what's next.
+If it's not it means that I had already mounted the secret directory (e.g. I restarted the build process because something broke it) so I can skip what's next.
 - Create the clear directory if needed.
 - Use `encfs` to mount the decrypted directory.